-Transwestern’s Opening Commitment .
+Transwestern’s Opening Commitment [H3]

-Each month, subject to availability of firm capacity, Transwestern will sell through CapacityAuction firm interstate transportation service pursuant to Transwestern’s FTS-1 Service Agreement.
-FTS-1 Bids for such capacity will be a one-part rate (inclusive of all surcharges and exclusive of applicable fuel) equivalent to a 100% throughput commitment.
+Each month, subject to availability of firm capacity and the Reservation Price, Transwestern will sell a minimum of 20,000 dth/day of firm interstate transportation service pursuant to Transwestern’s FTS-1 Service Agreement.
+Bids for such capacity will be a one-part rate (inclusive of all surcharges and exclusive of applicable fuel) equivalent to a 100% throughput commitment.
 Bids submitted must be greater than the Reserve Price which may be changed by Transwestern until 15 minutes prior to submission deadlines, at which time the Reserve Price will be “frozen” and will not change again for that auction.

 Transwestern will award the capacity pursuant to the Capacity Award Procedures for highest Net Present Value method specified in Transwestern’s currently effective FERC Gas Tariff.

-Transwestern shall be the counter -party for any transaction that results from Transwestern’s acceptance of any bid hat submitted.
+Note that in all cases, Transwestern will be your counterparty for any transaction that results from Transwestern’s acceptance of your bid.

-Start of Auction Enron will post its reservation price on the 2nd Monday of each month, at 8:00 a.m., Central Time.
-Enron will state whether the quantities of Prompt and Vintage 2007 Allowances being offered are higher than 10,000 or 5,000 respectively.

-On the 2nd Monday of each month when reservation prices are posted, Enron invites both bids and offers to participate in the auction.

-Timeline for Bids and Offers.
+Timing for Bids and Offers [H3]

-typically 3rd business day before the enderve.
-After Enron posts its offer for Prompt and Vintage 2007 Allowances, the auction is open.
-Participants may then register submissions to buy.
-You may change your submission, with respect to price or quantity at any time prior to the closing of the auction, which will occur at 2:00 Central Standard Time on the third day following the opening of the auction.
-Any changes in you’re bid or offer, as to price or quantity, will result in the a.
-[And change in ] time priority.
-ALL BIDS OR OFFERS WILL BE BINDING UPON YOU AS THEY STAND AT THE CLOSE OF THE AUCTION AND WILL RESULT IN A FINAL TRANSACTION TRANSWESTERN.
-Transwestern2 TRANSWESTERN
+Auctions will typically open on the 3rd business day before the end of each month, at 8:00 a.m., Central Time, at which time the Reservation Prices for that auction will also appear.
+Participants may then make submissions to buy.
+You may change or delete your submission at any time prior to the closing of the auction, which will occur at 2:00 Central Standard Time on the last business day of the month.
+Any changes in your bid or offer will result in an update to the timestamp on your bid - and therefore a potential change in acceptance priority in the event of a tie with another bid.
+The auction deadline will always be the third business day after the auction opening day.
+ALL BIDS OR OFFERS WILL BE BINDING UPON YOU AS THEY STAND AT THE CLOSE OF THE AUCTION AND WILL RESULT IN A FINAL TRANSACTION IF THEY ARE ACCEPTED BY TRANSWESTERN.

-Enron will have the ability to increase the quantity offered but not to decrease this quantity.
-Enron may change either reservation prices up or down during the period the that auction is open, although Enron’s reservation price will become FIXED at 15 minutes before the Closing of the auction.
-During the auction, Enron will continuously post a reservation price for the Prompt and Vintage 2007 Allowances.
-After you have tendered a bid or offer, you will receive an electronic confirmation of the terms you have designated.
-The confirmation will be time stamped as of the time the tender was received, and confirms the submission of your bid or offer.
-In the event of electronic failure with the Website or participant’s systems, any participant can submit a bid or offer or a change in such bid or offer by fax to EnronOnline.
 After the auction closes, no changes will be accepted from any participant.

+Transwestern will respond with an “Acceptance” or “Decline” within 2 hours of the bid deadline for each auction.
+All bids not accepted by TRANSWESTERN within 3 hours of the bid deadline will be deemed to be “Declined”.

-Enron’s Acceptance of Bids or Offers .
+Transwestern’s Acceptance of Bids or Offers [H3]